 • Be highly cognizant of their various roles and boundaries.

-• Serve as the liaison between the externship training program and doctoral externs’ graduate programs and are responsible for maintaining communication regarding doctoral externs’ progress and any difficulties.
+• Serve as the liaison between PMHW Training Department and doctoral externs’/masters’s interns graduate programs and maintain communication regarding students’ progress and any difficulties.

-• Act as point of contact for trainees, supervisors, and programs for Doctoral Externship Training Program and the Post-Doctoral Residency Program related questions
+• Act as point of contact for trainees, supervisors, and programs for Graduate Student Training-related questions

-• Creation, review, and management of Doctoral Externship Training Program and the Post-Doctoral Residency Program related Playbills
+• Creation, review, and management of Doctoral Externship and Masters Internship related Playbills

-• Coordinate annual recruitment, application, and hiring procedures (Doctoral Externship Training Program and the Post-Doctoral Residency Program) to include but is not limited to: job postings, establishing hiring committees, creating applicant rating systems, interview day agendas, Zoom coordination for interview days, extending employment offers, etc.
+• Coordinate annual recruitment, application, and hiring procedures (for students) to include but not limited to: updating information about positions available with graduate programs, creating applicant rating systems, coordination for interviews, extending offers, etc.

-• Coordinate with the Practice Manager regarding room assignments, work schedules, credentialing and other legal or insurance requirements for Doctoral Externship Training Program and the Post-Doctoral Residency Program
+• Coordinate with administrative staff regarding room assignments, work schedules, credentialing and other legal or insurance requirements for Graduate Student Training

-• Coordinate with the Human Resources regarding onboarding and orientation processes for Doctoral Externship Training Program and the Post-Doctoral Residency Program
+• Coordinate with the Human Resources regarding onboarding and orientation processes for Graduate Student Training

-• Coordinate End-of-Term evaluations for Doctoral Externship Training Program and the Post-Doctoral Residency Program
+• Coordinate End-of-Term evaluations for Graduate Student Training

 • Coordination with individual supervisors regarding any Developmental Action Plan (DAP) activities

-• Facilitate exit interviews for Doctoral Externship Training Program and the Post-Doctoral Residency Program
+• Facilitate exit interviews for Graduate Student Training

-• Ongoing review, analysis, and improvement for the overall health, success, and sustainability of the Doctoral Externship Training Program and the Post-Doctoral Residency Program
+• Ongoing review, analysis, and improvement for the overall health, success, and sustainability of Graduate Student Training

 • Perform other duties as assigned